iSnowdy/Task6.1/README.md

 ## Workflow

-1. Clone the rep.
+1. Accept contributor invitation.
-2. Checkout (if needed) to devmain.
+2. Move rep to local.
-3. Clone devmain to a local branch.
+3. Checkout to the branch created for you (has our names on them).
-4. Work on the local branch.
+4. Work on that branch locally.
-5. Merge the local branch to local devmain.
+5. Push that branch.
-6. Push devmain to GitHub.
+6. Create a Pull Request to merge with devmain.
-7. Pull Request devmain to main.
+7. Revise the request.
+Feedback.
-8. Resolve conflicts.
+8. Merge with devmain.
-9. Merge.
+9. Merge with main.

 ## Conditions